unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

 - University of New Mexico.
 "New Mexico Daily Lobo, Volume 080, No 69, 11/29/1976."
 80, 69 (1976). https://digitalrepository.unm.edu/daily_lobo_1976/142
 - University of New Mexico.
 "New Mexico Daily Lobo, Volume 089, No 147, 5/6/1985."
 89, 147 (1985). https://digitalrepository.unm.edu/daily_lobo_1985/72
 - University of New Mexico.
 "The Mirage, 1935."
 (1935). https://digitalrepository.unm.edu/unm_yearbooks/23
 - University of New Mexico.
+"The Mirage, 1937."
+(1937). https://digitalrepository.unm.edu/unm_yearbooks/21
+- University of New Mexico.
 "The Mirage, 1945."
 (1945). https://digitalrepository.unm.edu/unm_yearbooks/60
 - University of New Mexico.
 "The Mirage, 1947."
 (1947). https://digitalrepository.unm.edu/unm_yearbooks/24
 - University of New Mexico.
 "The Mirage, 1966."
 (1966). https://digitalrepository.unm.edu/unm_yearbooks/63